 The Legal Contract

-There is no “Cooling Off” Period.
-You should be absolutely certain in your decision to surrender your pet.
 This contract signs ownership over to Cache Humane Society and the animal, if appropriate, will be placed in our adoption area immediately and may be potentially adopted within the same hour or day.
 Or, where absolutely necessary by reason of untreatable illness, injury or aggression, the animal may be euthanized.

-Your rights, after you surrender your pet to Cache Humane Society
+After you surrender your pet to Cache Humane Society

 What does Cache Humane Society do next?